Colorado Rapids Logo

 What is Colorado Rapids?

-Colorado Rapids is a professional soccer team from the United States that competes in the Western Conference.
-It is a founding member of MLS.
+Colorado Rapids is a professional soccer team from the USA, competing in the Western Conference.
+It is one of the founders of MLS.
 The club was established in 1995 and played its first game in 1996.
-In 2010, it won the Major League Soccer Cup.
-The team is owned by Kroenke Sports & Entertainment.
+In 2010, the team won the Major League Soccer Cup.
+The team’s owner is Kroenke Sports & Entertainment.

 2000 – 2006